-Gouda is a yellow Cow cheese named after the Dutch city of Goudas.
+Gouda is a yellow Cow cheese named after the city of Gouda.

-Vintage Port, or a Tawny Port, can be a delightful pairing with aged Gouda.
+Vintage Port, or a Tawny Port, can be a delightful pairing with smoked Gouda.

 The wine's rich flavors of dried fruits, nuts, and caramel, along with its sweetness and smooth texture, will enhance the nuttiness and savory notes of any cheese.